locize/blog/source/_posts/next-13-app-dir-i18n.md

 }
 ```

-On clientside the normal i18next singleton is ok.
+On client side the normal i18next singleton is ok.
 It will be initialized just once.
 And we can make use of the "normal" useTranslation hook.
 We just wrap it to have the possibility to pass in the language.

-To align with the serverside [language detection](#step-2) we make use of [i18next-browser-languagedetector](https://github.com/i18next/i18next-browser-languageDetector) and configure it accordingly.
+To align with the server side [language detection](#step-2) we make use of [i18next-browser-languagedetector](https://github.com/i18next/i18next-browser-languageDetector) and configure it accordingly.

 We also need to create 2 versions of the Footer component.